Lab testing

 Assured sync

-- Device handshakes use short-lived pairing codes plus attestation
+- Device handshakes use short-lived codes with attestation checks

-- Conflict resolution shows both sides before you merge
+- Conflict resolution presents both timelines before a final merge decision

-- Audit ledger proves who synced, when, and what changed
+- Audit logs capture who synchronized, when, and what changed

 Device posture